bentuino/temboo/README.md

 Testing
 -------

+This version SHA eb93840 was tested with web based Spark SDK using SPARK FIRMWARE V0.3.4  (OCT 21)
+CHANGELOG:
+- core-firmware 6c98a17
+- core-communication-lib d824a68
+- core-common-lib 3cdaed3

+Building this code was tested under Mac OS X 10.10 Yosemite following Spark's tool installation

 Building this code was tested under Windows 8.1 using cygwin and the MINGW version of the ARM GCC compiler tool chain.